1st Trimester

 Frequent Urination

-Increased need to urinate as water in your body and blood volume increases
+Increased need to urinate as blood volume and fluid levels rise

 Bloating